tapis-project/documentation/source/technical/apps.rst

   system which may further restrict the total number of jobs.
 Set to -1 for unlimited.
 Default is unlimited.
 Strict file inputs flag
   Indicates if a job request is allowed to have unnamed file inputs.
 If value is true then a job request may only use the named file inputs defined in the application.
+See attribute *fileInputs* in the JobAttributes table.
   Default is false.
 Job related attributes
   Various attributes related to job execution such as *jobDescription*, *execSystemId*, *execSystemExecDir*, *execSystemInputDir*, *execSystemLogicalQueue* *appArgs*, *fileInputs*, etc.